PritiAryal/PritiAryal/README.md

 ### Hi👋

-- 🔭 Currently pursuing a master's degree in Computer Science.
 - 🌱 Actively honing skills in software development and cybersecurity, aiming for impactful contributions.
 - 👯 Seeking collaboration on innovative full-stack projects blending artistry and technology.
 - 🤔 Actively seeking opportunities in full-stack development to apply and expand expertise.